YeetlePrime/BigYeet/README.md

 ## Features

-- Automatically plays the `Pedro` meme song when **Bloodlust** or any equivalent buff is active.
+- Automatically plays the `Pedro` meme song when **Bloodlust** or any equivalent buff is active
+- Support for other custom sound files
 - Compatible with all classes and races that can provide similar haste buffs.
 - Simple and lightweight